wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     *   (b) present a copy to the House of Representatives no later than its 16th sitting day after the day on which the notice was given.

-    Compare: 1956 No 65 [s 92E][176]
+    Compare: 1956 No 65 [s 92E][177]

 ##### 61 Advertising prohibited

 *   (1) No person may, except under an exemption under [section 60][86], distribute an advertisement relating to the purchase or sale in New Zealand of human tissue.

-    (2) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---
+    (2) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $20,000, if---

     *   (a) the person intentionally or knowingly does an act; and